CAPLTER/capeml/README.md

-Project-naming functionality can be turned off by setting the `projectNaming` option in `create_dataTable()` and `create_spatialRaster()` (also `create_spatialVector()` and `create_otherEntity()` from capemlGIS) to FALSE.
+Project-naming functionality can be turned off by setting the `projectNaming` option in `create_dataTable()` and `create_spatialRaster()` (also `create_spatialVector()` and `create_spatialRaster()` from capemlGIS) to FALSE.
 When set to FALSE, the object name is not changed, and the file name of the object is included in the EML.

 ### getting started